Emulator Issues #7143

 So I get everything from 30 to 59.

 The weird thing is that it's not just momentary.
 If I get 59 fps after a reload, then I get consistently MUCH HIGHER fps.
 If it's low, it stays low.

 #32 Updated by abalienostats about 5 years ago

 No background programs running, not using quicksaves (just loading the game's save), same result.

 I'm simply running Skies of Arcadia with limiter off, OpenGL.
 One time it's 59 fps, then 54, then 47, then it goes to 30.
 And so on.
 When it's high it usually stays consistently high even if I wait, if it's low instead it risks losing even more.

 I don't even need to close Dolphin.
 Just close the game window and restart.

 I tried giving a fixed clock to the GPU but it makes no difference at all (the CPU is bottleneck since I'm even playing at 2x and not more).

 It might be because the code reaches one of those typical desynch and so tries to keep the synch at a lower speed?
 I have no idea, but sometimes it's super fast, and sometimes it's half the speed it could have.
 Completely at random.

-#33 Updated by abalienostats almost 5 years ago
+#33 Updated by abalienostats about 5 years ago

 It's also weird that running uncapped 59 fps = 100% CPU utilization.